Do doctors work there? Or is it all just down to the midwives? Find out who’ll be there when you give birth at a birth centre (a midwife-led unit)

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.

 If you’re unsure about your pain relief choices, you can use the Which?
 Birth Choice tool to compare services near you and to find out their contact details.
-You can also find out how to book a tour of your birth centre if they are offered, where you can ask questions about what kinds of pain relief are available.
+You can also find maternity units close to you by using the NHS maternity service.

 NHS.
 (2017) Your antenatal care.
 Available from: https://www.nhs.uk/conditions/pregnancy-and-baby/antenatal-midwife-care-pregnant/ [Accessed 30th May 2018].